pcottle/learnGitBranching/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/pcottle/learnGitBranching/blob/main/src/js/git/index.js)

 ## Other Technical Details

 LearnGitBranching is a pretty simple application (from a technical perspective).
 There's no backend database or any AJAX requests -- it's a 100% clientside application written in JavaScript.
 The production version (on github.io) literally just serves up an HTML page with some JS and CSS.

 Here is the high-level process of the build:

-* CSS is written into just one stylesheet (there is not a whole ton of styling)
+- CSS is written into just one stylesheet (there is not a whole ton of styling)
-* New HTML is written into a template HTML file (`template.index.html`).
+- New HTML is written into a template HTML file (`template.index.html`).
 This is only needed for new views
-* The app is "built", which outputs:
+- The app is "built", which outputs:
-  * `index.html` in the root directory
+  - `index.html` in the root directory
-  * CSS and JS files in `./build` directory
+  - CSS and JS files in `./build` directory
-* If the app is being built for production, then these CSS and JS files are hashed (to bust caches) and tests are run
+- If the app is being built for production, then these CSS and JS files are hashed (to bust caches) and tests are run
-* That's it!
+- That's it!

-Thus, if you build the app locally, all you have to do in order to run the app is just open up `index.html` in the root directory of the repo.
+Thus, if you build the application locally, all you have to do in order to run the app is just open up `index.html` in the root directory of the repo.
 Pretty simple

 ### Docker

 You can run the most recently built stable image with `docker run -p 8080:80 ghcr.io/pcottle/learngitbranching:main`.
-Access your environment with at [http://localhost:8080/](<http://localhost:8080/>)
+Access your environment with at [http://localhost:8080/](http://localhost:8080/)

 You can build the app and image with the command: `docker build -t ghcr.io/pcottle/learngitbranching:latest`.
 See the [Makefile](Makefile) for information on how to build locally with docker.

 ## Some of our amazing contributors

 [//]: contributor-faces

 <a href="https://github.com/pcottle"><img src="https://avatars0.githubusercontent.com/u/1135007?v=4" title="pcottle" width="80" height="80"></a>
 <a href="https://github.com/Hongarc"><img src="https://avatars1.githubusercontent.com/u/19208123?v=4" title="Hongarc" width="80" height="80"></a>
 <a href="https://github.com/twmht"><img src="https://avatars1.githubusercontent.com/u/1567200?v=4" title="twmht" width="80" height="80"></a>